 Recommendation ITU-R M.2101-0, “contains the methodology for modelling and simulation of IMT networks for use in sharing and compatibility studies between IMT and other systems and/or applications.”
 Given this study is concerned with the emissions of the IMT BS and not the IMT UE, the downlink simulation setup is considered.
 A network topology consisting of a cluster of nineteen BS sites, each site with three sectors, and each sector randomly populated with a certain number of UEs is generated.
 One of the outermost BSs within the network is centred about the (0,0,0) grid point.
 Three UEs per sector are randomly chosen from among those passing the minimum SINR check to receive service.
 This configuration represents one sample iteration of an IMT network configuration.
 A minimum of 100,000 iterations for each individual aircraft location are sampled to collect the statistics.

-Every possible occupied radio altimeter (0,y,z) coordinate is assessed against each IMT configuration to determine the minimum horizontal distance (“Dmin”), as a percentage of sampled iterations, needed from a BS in an IMT network to ensure that the protection criteria, BP, or ITT of the associated radio altimeter model at the receive port of the antenna, in dBm/MHz of a radio altimeter is not exceeded.
+Every possible occupied radio altimeter (0,y,z) coordinate is assessed against each IMT configuration to determine the minimum horizontal distance (“Dmin”) needed from a BS in an IMT network to ensure that the protection criteria of the associated radio altimeter model at the receive port of the antenna, in dBm/MHz of a radio altimeter is not exceeded.

-A (0,y,z) coordinate is flagged when the aggregated power of all IMT signals at the radio altimeter receive port is less than or equal to the protection criteria, BP, or ITT of the associated radio altimeter model at the receive port of the antenna, in dBm/MHz (“FailureModeRx”), after accounting for losses in the propagation path, and any other prescribed study factors.
-Equation A6.2.1-8 provides the inequality condition to flag an (0,y,z) coordinate.
+A (0,y,z) coordinate is flagged as an exceedance when the aggregated power of all IMT signals at the radio altimeter antenna receive port is greater than protection criteria (RFOAnt,Rxf0,Alt, RDAnt,RxAlt, or FAAnt,RxAlt , i.e. (“FailureModeAnt,Rx”)), after accounting for losses in the propagation path, and any other prescribed study factors.
+Equation A6.1.6-12 provides the inequality condition to flag an (0,y,z) coordinate.

-10*log10k=1n10e.i.r.p.AAS,k-PL+GA(φ)10≤ FailureModeRx±Sf
+10*log10k=1n10e.i.r.p.AAS,k-PL+GA(φrel)10≤ FailureModeRx±Sf

-(A6.2.1-8)
+(A6.1.6-12)

 Where: